CostelloTechnical/pulseTrainOutput/libraries/jct_pulseTrainOutput/README.md

-# JCT Arduino Hardware Pulse Train Library
+# JCT Arduino Hardware Pulse Train Output Library

-A high-performance Arduino library for generating precise discrete or continuous hardware-timed pulse trains on Uno and Mega boards.
+An Arduino library for generating precise discrete or continuous hardware-timed pulse trains on Uno and Mega boards.

 This library allows for direct control of the AVR microcontroller's hardware timers to produce highly accurate, non-blocking square waves.
-It is designed to be efficient and flexible, supporting multiple concurrent pulse trains on different timer-enabled pins.
+It is designed to supporting multiple concurrent pulse trains on different timer-enabled pins.

 ## Key Features

-* Hardware-Timed Precision: Bypasses the standard Arduino tone() function for direct, low-level register control.
 * Non-Blocking Operation: Once started, the hardware generates the waveform, leaving the CPU free to perform other tasks.
 * Multiple Modes:
     * CONTINUOUS: Generate an unending square wave.